 -

 Pricing: The Standard plan comes in at $8.60 per user, per month.
-That price per user gets a bit lower as your team gets bigger.
+The price per user becomes even more competitive as your team gets bigger.

 -

-Who it’s for: This is the sweet spot for most teams who have hit the limits of the Free plan and need more storage, control, and support.
+Who it's for: This is the ideal spot for most teams who have moved beyond the initial startup phase and need more storage, granular control, and direct support.

 -

-Key features: You get everything from the Free plan, but the limits are much higher.
-The user cap shoots up to 100,000, storage is a generous 250 GB, and you get 1,700 automation runs each month.
-The most important upgrade, though, is access to user roles and advanced permissions.
-This gives you fine-tuned control over who can see, edit, and manage different parts of your projects.
+Key features: You get everything from the Free plan, with significantly higher limits.
+The user cap moves to 100,000, storage increases to 250 GB, and you get 1,700 automation runs each month.
+A key upgrade is access to user roles and advanced permissions, giving you fine-tuned control over your projects.
 You also get access to Atlassian’s support team during your local business hours.

 -